-As residents in an impoverished country, the average Filipino family simply cannot afford to buy the best lumber to use in construction.
-I’ve seen a lot of furnishings ruined by termites because the furnishings were made of untreated lumber.
+As residents in an impoverished country, the average Filipino family cannot afford to buy the best lumber to use in construction.
+I’ve seen a lot of furnishings ruined by termites simply because the furnishings were made of untreated lumber.
 Treating lumber isn’t something I’m familiar with, but I know something as simple as varnish will cause most pests to leave the wood alone.

 Obviously, the hard woods are better than the soft woods and that’s why I prefer wood furnishings made of hard woods like oak or pine.
 A lot of people seem to be buying more furnishings made of other materials these days, like glass, plastic and stainless steel.
 While these furnishings will last a lot longer, nothing matches the beauty of real wood.

 We have two kitchens, a kitchen inside the house and a dirty kitchen outside the house.
 The exit door of the inside kitchen is an entrance door to the dirty kitchen, though it didn’t start out that way.
 That door started out as one of two back doors to the outside.